The Sinterit Lisa 2 Pro is the improved version of Sinterit's great desktop SLS 3D printer. Review the specs to find out the changes.

 Since then, other companies like Formlabs are throwing their hat into the SLS 3D printing ring, but few have been able to match the product development and experience of Sinterit thus far.
 The first iteration, the Sinterit Lisa, was a plug-and-play SLS 3D printer capable of producing functional prototypes and parts.

-Using a high-powered laser to sinter particles of polymer powder into a 3D model, SLS technology offers high quality surface finish, no need for support structures, tremendous layer bonding, and manufactures objects with excellent tensile strength and modulus.
+Using a high-powered laser to sinter particles of polymer powder into a 3D model, SLS technology offers high-quality surface finishes, no need for support structures, tremendous layer bonding, and manufactures objects with excellent tensile strength and modulus.

-Now, the company has just unveiled the Sinterit Lisa 2, the latest benchtop SLS 3D printer to come out of Kraków, Poland.
-Compared to the first version, the Sinterit Lisa 2 includes a larger build volume, a built-in nitrogen chamber, and many other premium features.
+Now, the company has just unveiled the Sinterit Lisa 2 Pro, the latest benchtop SLS 3D printer to come out of Kraków, Poland.
+Compared to the first version, the Sinterit Lisa 2 Pro includes a larger build volume, a built-in nitrogen chamber, and many other premium features.

-Want to learn more about the Sinterit Lisa 2?
+Want to learn more about the Sinterit Lisa 2 Pro?
 Let’s review everything we know about the features and specs of this affordable and desktop-sized SLS 3D printer.

 “Customers are happy with our powders, but they are still asking for new ones.
 That is why we decided to give them an option to experiment.
 With a nitrogen chamber, we can create a special environment inside the printer and expand the list of potential materials,” says Michał Grzymala-Moszczynski, co-founder and head of research and development for Sinterit.

-The Sinterit Lisa 2 will work with a range of 3D printing materials, includinf strong and chemical-resistant plastics Nylon PA12 and flexa black, as well as TPU material for rubber-like applications.
-The company will also release Flexa Grey, which provides improve flexibility; and PA11, which has superior chemical and temperature resistance.
+The Sinterit Lisa 2 Pro will work with a range of 3D printing materials, including strong and chemical-resistant plastics Nylon PA12 and flexa black, as well as TPU material for rubber-like applications.
+The company will also release Flexa Grey, which provides improved flexibility; and PA11, which has superior chemical and temperature resistance.

 In addition to the bigger build volume and nitrogen chamber, the Sinterit team has also integrated other hardware and software advancements.
-For instance, the new Sinterit Studio 2018 software now offers increased automation and an improve user experience.
+For instance, the new Sinterit Studio 2018 software now offers increased automation and an improved user experience.
+With this software, users will be able to prepare 3D models, arrange them in the build area, check the design and monitor the print status.

-While the Sinterit Lisa 2 will be available as a standalone printer, potential customers should definitely take a look at throwing in some extra dough for the complete end-to-end system.
+While the Sinterit Lisa 2 Pro will be available as a standalone printer, potential customers should definitely take a look at throwing in some extra dough to obtain the complete end-to-end system.
 This includes the Sinterit Sandblaster and Sieve, both integral parts of the SLS process that reduce production time and speed up product development.

-Here are the specifications for the Sinterit Lisa 2:
+Here are the specifications for the Sinterit Lisa 2 Pro:

-License: The text of "Sinterit Lisa 2 SLS 3D Printer: Review the Facts" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Sinterit Lisa 2 Pro – Review the Specs of This SLS 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP